vahidAK/PatMat/README.md

                         support the dicision based on strand-seq phased varinats.
   --min_read_number MIN_READ_NUMBER, -mr MIN_READ_NUMBER
-                        minimum number of reads to support a variant to assign to each haplotype.
+                        Minimum number of reads to support a variant to assign to each haplotype.
 Default= 2 --min_cg MIN_CG, -mcg MIN_CG
-                        Minimmum number of CpGs an iDMR must have to consider it for PofO assignment.
+                        Minimum number of CpGs an iDMR must have to consider it for PofO assignment.
 Default is 12.
   --meth_difference METH_DIFFERENCE, -md METH_DIFFERENCE
-                        Methylation difference cutoff for HP1-HP2 or HP2-HP1 CpG methylation.
+                        0-1.
+Minimum methylation difference cutoff for HP1-HP2 or HP2-HP1 CpG methylation.
 Default is 0.35.
   --cpg_difference CPG_DIFFERENCE, -cd CPG_DIFFERENCE
-                        Cut off for the fraction of CpGs between haplotypes must be differentially methylated at an iDMR to consider it for PofO assignment.
+                        0-1.
+Minimum cut off for the fraction of CpGs between haplotypes must be differentially methylated at an iDMR to consider it for PofO assignment.
 Default is 0.1.
   --methyl_coverage METHYL_COVERAGE, -mcov METHYL_COVERAGE
-                        Minimmum Coverage at each CpG site when calculating methylation frequency.
+                        Minimum Coverage at each CpG site when calculating methylation frequency.
 Default is 1.
   --threads THREADS, -t THREADS
                         Number of parallel processes.
 Default is 4.